Austin Community Academy High School: Renaissance 2010

 After the 2015–2016 school year, Chicago Public Schools decided to close the small schools and merge them back into one school, naming the new school Austin College and Career Academy High School.

 Athletics

 Austin competes in the Chicago Public League (CPL) and is a member of the Illinois High School Association (IHSA).
 Austin sport teams are nicknamed Tigers.

 Chicago Prep Bowl (1937)

-In 1937, The schools' football team played Leo Catholic High School in the Chicago Prep Bowl at Soldier Field.
+In 1937, The school's football team played Leo Catholic High School in the Chicago Prep Bowl at Soldier Field.
 Austin was led by star running back Bill DeCorrevont, one of the best known high school athletes of his day.
 The attendance was estimated to be as high as 130,000—possibly the largest crowd to ever attend an American football game.
 (Sources vary on the exact figure, however; the Illinois High School Association provides an estimate of 110,000 attendees.)
 Austin won 26–0.

 Chess Team

 The Team had been on the channel four news for being undefeated statewide and became the statewide champions of the Illinois chess teams which also brought media attention in other aspects which include the Austin Weekly and Chicago Tribune.
 Mr. Lee was undefeated the entire season and was noted as breaking records and making history for the Austin Community Academy High School as there hadn't been a chess team since the early 1980s.
 The coach, Richard Dunbar was a detective for the Chicago Police Department who cared entirely about the community and local youth.
 Abraham Lee is listed in the United States Chess Federation.